Jackknife Truck Accidents

 What makes jackknife accidents particularly tragic is that they’re often preventable.
 Driver error stands as the leading cause of these devastating crashes.
 Professional truck drivers are responsible for operating their vehicles safely, adhering to federal regulations and industry best practices.
 The consequences can be catastrophic when they fail in this duty by driving while fatigued, impaired, distracted, or at excessive speeds.

 Environmental factors also play a role.
 Wet, icy, or snow-covered roads reduce traction and increase stopping distances.
 Professional drivers should adjust their driving techniques and speeds when facing adverse weather conditions.
-Similarly, poorly maintained roadways with potholes, uneven surfaces, or inadequate drainage can contribute to traction loss that precipitates jackknife incidents.
+Similarly, poorly maintained roadways with potholes, uneven surfaces, or inadequate drainage can contribute to traction loss, which can precipitate jackknife incidents.

 Equipment defects sometimes contribute to these accidents.
 Manufacturing flaws in braking systems, tires, or coupling equipment can cause or contribute to a jackknife accident.
 In these cases, the manufacturer of the defective part may bear liability for the resulting injuries.